 A cooperative agreement makes it possible for residents of District 525 to enroll in programs at the neighboring community college without the district having to pay for the out-of-district tuition charge.

-Payment will be made to the receiving college for only those courses which are required in the degree or certificate program approved, for courses which are within the total credit hour limit of the program approved, for courses which have not been repeated or dropped, and for courses which earn college credit and are at the above-IOO-level.
+Payment will be made to the receiving college for only those courses which are required in the degree or certificate program approved, for courses which are within the total credit hour limit of the program approved, for courses which have not been repeated or dropped, and for courses which earn college credit and are I00 level or higher.

 The JJC Office of Academic Affairs will audit each billing of chargeback received, and courses taken which are not part of the approved program, courses that are repeated, or courses dropped after the drop date will not be honored for chargeback.
 That is, the entire out-of-district tuition for such courses must be borne by the student.